rust-lang/blog.rust-lang.org/posts/2025-12-02-project-goals-nov-update.md

 </div>
 </div>

-* No significant progress has been made on the sandboxed build scripts project.
-* Feedback on the previous experiment was received, with Alex expressing interest in adding POSIX process support to WASI, though this is unlikely in the near future.
+* The sandboxed build scripts exploration is complete.
+We are unlikely to continue this work in next year but the research may be useful in other areas, such as the possible addition of POSIX process support to WASI or a declarative system dependency configuration in Cargo.

 <div style="display: flex;" class="mt2 mb3">